Oviya24032K6/EIGENVALUES-AND-EIGENVECTORS/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
+import numpy module to use the buld-in functions for calculations.
 ### Step 2:
+Prepare the lists from each equationss and assign in np.array()
-### Step 3: Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
+### Step 3:
+Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
 ### Step 4:
+end the program.

 ## Program:
 ```